 SOTA’s Character and Citizenship Education has the following learning outcomes that are intentionally integrated into the design of learning activities in the classroom and Student Development Experiences (SDEs)*:

-- Develop self-awareness and self-management skills to achieve personal well-being and effectiveness, demonstrating passion in our commitments
+- Develop self-awareness and self-management skills to achieve personal effectiveness and well-being, demonstrating passion in our commitments

 - Demonstrate people-centeredness by developing social awareness and managing relationships for personal and social well-being